 Videoconferencing allows users at multiple locations to interact with people at other locations as if they were all in the same room.
-Developments in compressed video technology and improvements in communications standards allow the College to host conferences between most brands of videoconferencing equipment and at a variety of video transmission rates.
+The College is able to host conferences between most brands of videoconferencing equipment and at a variety of video transmission rates.
 Both the Shelby-Hoover Campus and the Jefferson Campus can host videoconferences for large and small audiences for educational and non-educational uses that are consistent with the College's mission.
+Use of Telecommunication Facilities is subject to the college's Facility Usage Policy.